 Post-herpetic neuralgia, which is often medically resistant to treatment and can be extraordinarily debilitating, has been found in research to benefit from PEMF therapy.
 Some patients respond in as little as 30 days, while others took upwards of 90 days or more to find relief.
 Often, this situation requires a fairly high intensity PEMF to provide the benefit.
 Used properly, PEMF therapy was effective in 80% of these individuals.
 In no cases was the pain made worse.
 Both local and whole body treatments could be used, although the individuals with local therapy appeared to benefit better, probably because local treatments tend to be of higher intensities.

 Patients who suffered from headaches, and failed to respond to acupuncture and other therapies, who applied PEMFs for at least 20 minutes per day had at least a 50% reduction in the frequency or intensity of the headaches and a reduction in dependency on medication.
 In a somewhat surprising study, it appears that even PEMF therapy away from the head may be able to help migraines.
 PEMF therapy to the inner thigh, femoral artery area, can decrease headache activity.
 Short courses of therapy produced only about a 73% result in pain reduction versus a longer course of therapy, providing relief of about 90%.
-It is unknown what the combination of treating the head and peripherally would do, but may be expected to be even more effective.

 It’s easy to apply PEMFs to various parts of the body.
 Sometimes, the source of the pain can be treated directly (as with wounds, tissue damage, or fractures).
 Nerve signals conducting pain move from the source of the pain upstream to the brain (from a foot up through the nervous system all the way to the brain, for instance).
 Treatment can be applied anywhere along this path.
 Pain may be conducted downstream as well (a hip problem can cause knee pain, for instance.)
 For this reason, it’s ideal to treat the source of the pain, not necessarily where the pain is felt.